 Step 12a - On the early release parts, I have included a 3d printed part in your shells.
 This will help to locate the battery so it does not rattle around.
 See below showing it's location.
 (The pcb is not installed in the image) A fastener will hold it in place.

 Step 13 - Solder the 4 soft rubber nipple switches to the Hoolyho PCB.
 Solder/connect the wires to the Hoolyhoo PCB thru hole connections.

 Step 14 - Install 4 buttons (Nintendo DS Lite buttons) into the Boxy pixel rear access panel.
-Install the Hoolyhoo rear PCB to the rear enclosure access panel and fasten in place.
+Install the Hoolyhoo rear PCB to the rear enclosure access panel.

 Step 15 - Completed assembly shown below.
 Verify buttons function without binding.
 Install the rear access panel using 3 fasteners